East Church and South Main Street Tour - 2005

 187 South Main Street

 Constructed of brick, it featured iron cresting on a slate mansard roof, ornamental brackets beneath the overhangs, multiple porches, and arched and shuttered windows with keystones.
-The Wilbur's employed a servant, possibly a nurse to a family of seven and a farm helper who stayed in the house.
+The Wilburs employed a servant, possibly a nurse to the family of seven and a farm helper, who stayed in the house.
 The original home had a significant two-story addition at the rear.
-Its architecture and fine details match perfectly to the original.
+Its architecture and fine details match perfectly with the original.

 Several of the exterior and foyer antique lighting fixtures were relocated from the Boston area.
 Note the unusual corner treatment above the living room mantle.
 The original marble surround can be seen in the dining room.
-As you enter, take notice of the intricate chimney details and the original slate shingled roof.
-This home was designated a landmark in 2008.
+As you enter, take notice of the intricate chimney details, and the original slate-shingled roof.

 227 South Main Street

-This cozy village home is an example of early 20th century architecture.
-The Slocum family who came to the colonies in 1635 and their decendants settled in Perinton in 1804.
-The original home was built in 1910 and remodeled after WWII.
-It sits on a large lot with a carriage house at the back of the property.
+This cozy village home is an example of early twentieth-century architecture.
+The Slocum family, who came to the colonies in 1635, and their descendants settled in Perinton in 1804.
+The original home was built in 1910, and remodeled after WWII.
+It sits on a large lot, with a carriage house at the back of the property.
 Beside that structure, the homeowners have created a series of raised vegetable and flower gardens.

-At some point, the front porch was modified, family room and deck added.
-The front yard is designed as an English garden with a meandering brick walk.
-Interior floors are maple and the original fireplace can be seen in the living room.
+At some point, the front porch was modified, family room, and a deck were added.
+The front yard is designed as an English garden, with a meandering brick walk.
+Interior floors are maple, and the original fireplace can be seen in the living room.
 The stairwell rail was relocated from the DeLand mansion, site of the Baptist Home.

 160 South Main Street